jmfurlott/react-isomorphic-boilerplate/README.md

 - Improve the build task system.
 Using `npm scripts` is definitely the simplest but a quick look at the `package.json` shows how complicated it can quickly become.
 - Separate out `dev` and `prod` environments using Jade and multiple webpack configuration files
 - Improve the hierarchy of the folders. `server` is a mess right now and should be cleaned up/separated into a structure that makes more sense and is easier to maintain.
+- Make the server rendering and client rendering asynchronous

 ## Thanks